Rockland station: Passenger service

 The station was the terminus for Maine Central Railroad passenger trains from Portland, along the Rockland Branch from Brunswick.
 Until 1958 the Maine Central Railroad ran three trains a day on the days besides Sunday and fewer trains on Sunday.
 In Portland's Union Station, these trains made connections to trains to Boston, New York City, Bangor and the Canadian Maritimes.
 In the final months, service diminished to one daily except Sunday trip in each direction, until finally discontinuing on April 4, 1959.

 From 2003 to 2015, the Maine Eastern Railroad offered seasonal excursion service to the town, which connected to Amtrak's Downeaster at Brunswick.
 In October 2017, the Northern New England Passenger Rail Authority announced plans to extend one weekend Downeaster round trip to Rockland between Memorial Day and Labor Day beginning in 2018.
 Intermediate stops would be made at Bath, Wiscasset, and Newcastle.
 As part of preparation, Amtrak, along with the Northern New England Passenger Rail Authority, Maine Department of Transportation and the Central Maine and & Quebec Railroad, made a test run of a train on August 14.

+Finger Lakes Railway proposed a private alternative to this extension in January 2022.
+Under the plan, their subsidiary Midcoast Rail Service would operate a rail shuttle to Rockland that would have timed transfers with the Downeaster in Brunswick.
+One daily round trip would run year-round, unlike in Amtrak's seasonal proposal.
+Two daily round trips would run on summer weekends.